RichardBronosky/I-love-git/README.md

 This demonstrates how git commit hashes are calculated.

-## Second Commit
+## Check Point 1

 The first 3 lines of this file were in the first commit.
-Every other commit will add an `H2` stating the commit number.
-But what we really care about is the commit hash.
+Every other commit will add an `H2` stating the "Check Point" number I am refering to.
+(I will also tag the previous commit to make it easy to `checkout` the code in a state that will allow you to run the commands yourself and get the same result.

+What we really care about is the commit hash.
 Let's look at how it's made.

 ### A Tale of Two Hashes